-Around 11% of students attending MCC originated from outside the region in FY 2019-20, and some of these students relocated to the MCC Economic Impact Region to attend MCC.
-These students may not have come to the region if the college did not exist.
-In addition, some in-region students, referred to as retained students, would have left the MCC Economic Impact Region if not for the existence of MCC.
-While attending the college, these relocated and retained students spent money on groceries, accommodation, transportation, and other household expenses.
-This spending generated \$1.2 million in added income for the regional economy in FY 2019-20, which supported 32 jobs in the MCC Economic Impact Region.
+Some in-region students, referred to as retained students, would have left the MCC Service Area if not for the existence of MCC.
+While attending the college, these retained students spent money on groceries, accommodation, transportation, and other household expenses.
+This spending generated \$1.8 million in added income for the regional economy in FY 2019-20, which supported 44 jobs in the MCC Service Area.

 Alumni impact

 The education and training MCC provides for regional residents has the greatest impact.
 Since its establishment, students have studied at MCC and entered the regional workforce with greater knowledge and new skills.
-Today, thousands of former MCC students are employed in the MCC Economic Impact Region.
+Today, thousands of former MCC students are employed in the MCC Service Area.
 As a result of their education from MCC, the students receive higher earnings and increase the productivity of the businesses that employ them.
+In FY 2019-20, MCC alumni generated \$50.1 million in added income for the regional economy, which is equivalent to supporting 921 jobs.

+Total impact

-In FY 2019-20, MCC alumni generated \$43.7 million in added income for the regional economy, which is equivalent to supporting 765 jobs.
-Total impact MCC added \$54.9 million in income to the MCC Economic Impact Region economy during the analysis year, equal to the sum of the operations and construction spending impacts, the student spending impact, and the alumni impact.
-For context, the \$54.9 million impact was equal to approximately 0.4% of the total gross regional product (GRP) of the MCC Economic Impact Region.
-This contribution that the college provided on its own is larger than the entire Arts, Entertainment, & Recreation industry in the region.
+MCC added \$64.4 million in income to the MCC Service Area economy during the analysis year, equal to the sum of the operations and construction spending impacts, the student spending impact, and the alumni impact.
+For context, the \$64.4 million impact was equal to approximately 4.1% of the total gross regional product (GRP) of the MCC Service Area.
+This contribution that the college provided on its own is larger than the entire Finance & Insurance industry in the region.

 MCC's total impact can also be expressed in terms of jobs supported.
-The \$54.9 million impact supported 1,010 regional jobs, using the jobs-to-sales ratios specific to each industry in the region.
-In addition, the \$54.9 million, or 1,010 supported jobs, stemmed from different industry sectors.
-Among non-education industry sectors, MCC's spending and alumni in the Retail Trade industry sector supported 157 jobs in FY 2019-20.
-If the college did not exist, these impacts would not have been generated in the MCC Economic Impact Region.
+The \$64.4 million impact supported 1,265 regional jobs, using the jobs-to-sales ratios specific to each industry in the region.
+This means that one out of every 19 jobs in the MCC Service Area is supported by the activities of MCC and its students.
+In addition, the \$64.4 million, or 1,265 supported jobs, stemmed from different industry sectors.
+Among non-education industry sectors, MCC's spending and alumni in the Health Care & Social Assistance industry sector supported 205 jobs in FY 2019-20.
+If the college did not exist, these impacts would not have been generated in the MCC Service Area.

 MCC IMPACTS BY INDUSTRY (JOBS SUPPORTED)

-Retail Trade

-101 Health Care & Social Assistance

-Other services (except Public Administration

-Manufacturing

-59 Real Estate & Rental & Leasing

-The \$54.9 million impact supported 1,010 regional jobs. using the jobs-tosales ratios specific to each industry in the region.
+One out of every 19 jobs in the MCC Service Area is supported by the activities of MCC and its students.

+Economic impact analysis

 INVESTMENT ANALYSIS

 An investment analysis evaluates the costs associated with a proposed venture against its expected benefits.
 If the benefits outweigh the costs, then the investment is financially worthwhile.
 The analysis presented here considers MCC as an investment from the perspectives of students, taxpayers, and society in North Carolina.

 Student perspective